ajitsingh98/Data-Science-Interview-Questions-Answers/general_concepts_in_machine_learning.md

 ---

-4. Cross-validation.
+Q. Cross-validation.
 1. Explain different methods for cross-validation.
 1. Why don’t we see more cross-validation in deep learning?

 <details><summary><b>Answer</b></summary>